xmpp-iot/xmpp-iot.github.io/_posts/basics/2014-11-04-read-a-value.md

 ads: false
 ---

 The first you would like to do in an Internet of Things environment is to read values from your Thing.
-The device can of course have several available values here we show the first read out getting all available values that you as a peer has access to
+The device can of course have several available values here we show a simple readout getting all available values that you as a peer has access to.
+More details on the read process is in the [xmpp specification](http://xmpp.org/extensions/xep-0323.html)

 ##Read all fields available